slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

 The problem is to reverse given linked list, i.e. make tail node a head for the new linked list.

 Usually we process such structures using iteration.
-For example, a function that prints linked list can be written like that.
+For example, a function that prints linked list can be written like this.

 ```python
 def print_list(head: Node):